Amazon CEO says job cuts to exceed 18,000 roles | Technology

 Amazon CEO says job cuts to exceed 18,000 roles

-Jassy said in the note that annual planning "has been more difficult given the uncertain economy and that we've hired rapidly over the last several years."
-Amazon has braced for likely slower growth as soaring inflation encouraged businesses and consumers to cut back spending and its share price has halved in the past year.
+"We can assume that this is the first step preceding layoffs in the rest of operations, not just the corporate workforce, but we don't have any official data."
+Jassy said in the note that annual planning "has been more difficult given the uncertain economy and that we've hired rapidly over the last several years".
+Amazon has braced for likely slower growth as soaring inflation encouraged businesses and consumers to cut back spending, and its share price has halved in the past year.

 The cuts amount to 6% of Amazon's roughly 300,000-person corporate workforce and represent a swift turn for a retailer that recently doubled its base pay ceiling to compete more aggressively for talent.
 Amazon has more than 1.5 million workers including warehouse staff, making it America's second-largest private employer after Walmart Inc.